Mohammadjaradat-se/LebsehStore/README.md

 - Android Studio

 ## Purpose
-This project was built as a practice Android app to demonstrate UI design, activity navigation, and basic shopping cart logic.
+This project was developed as a university practical assignment to apply Android development concepts using Java and XML.

+The main goal of the project is to build a simple store-style mobile application that demonstrates:
+- Designing multiple UI screens
+- Navigation between activities
+- Organizing products into categories
+- Creating clean and user-friendly layouts

+The application focuses on UI structure and navigation